Our Team

 JACQUELYN MICCOLIS (SHE/HER) | EXECUTIVE DIRECTOR

 Jacquelyn Miccolis is the Founder and Executive Director of the Creative Community Impact Association (CCIA).
-She leads the organization with a blend of strategic vision, collaborative leadership, and a deep commitment to equity in the arts and community sectors.
-With more than a decade of experience, she is dedicated to creating inclusive creative spaces where people feel genuinely welcomed, connected, and empowered.
+She leads the organization with a unique blend of strategic vision, entrepreneurial insight, and a deep commitment to equity, inclusion, and community-centered arts practice.

 BOARD OF DIRECTORS